niemaDev/TryHackMe-Linux-Networking-Writeup/README.md

 ## Introduction

-Hey!
 This document contains write-up for three TryHackMe rooms that I completed as part of my cybersecurity training at INSA Cyber talent Summer Camp 2026.
 I completed three TryHackMe rooms - linux Fundamentals Part 1, What is networking?, and Intro to LAN.
 These labs were great for beginners in cyber security because they contain basics of Linux and networking.
 I'm gonna share what I learned from each room and show some screenshots of my work.
 Why These Labs Matter
 In cybersecurity, Linux and networking are the foundation of everything we do.
 Whether you're conducting penetration tests, defending networks, or analyzing traffic, you have  to understand these basics.
 These labs gave me hands-on experience that I can apply in real-world scenarios.
 This Report contains